-nonths ended ne 30, 2022 Year ended Decemb 31, 2021
+Six months ended June 30, 2022 Year ended December 31, 2021

 Salary and bonus \$ 2,701 \$ 5,775

-Stock-based compensation - -
+Stock-based compensation

 Autonomous entity adjustment to research and development \$ 2,701 \$ 5,775

 Salary and bonus \$ 5,362 \$ 9,960

 Stock-based compensation 4,460 4,086

 Autonomous entity adjustment to general and administrative \$ 9,822 \$ 14,046

-- (F) Reflects the effect of a Transition Services Agreement that SpinCo and RemainCo expect to enter into prior to the Spin-Off whereby SpinCo will provide certain transition services to RemainCo, and RemainCo will provide certain transition services to SpinCo, generally for up to one year with options to extend, as necessary.
-The other income, net adjustment of \$17.7 million reflects the Transition Services Agreement revenue that SpinCo would have recorded for services and resources related to commercialization and administration support provided to RemainCo under the Transition Services Agreement.
-Pricing under this agreement will reflect SpinCo's costs plus a nominal markup.
-The research and development adjustment of \$5.9 million and the general and administrative adjustment of \$0.2 million reflects the costs that SpinCo would have recorded for the services RemainCo will provide to SpinCo.
-The research and development and general and administrative adjustments reflect the historical services from RemainCo to SpinCo under the terms of the Transition Services Agreement.
+- (F) Reflects the effect of a Transition Services Agreement that SpinCo and RemainCo expect to enter into prior to the Spin-Off whereby SpinCo will provide certain transition services to RemainCo, and RemainCo will provide certain transition services to SpinCo.
+The other income, net adjustment of \$[I] million reflects the Transition Services Agreement revenue that SpinCo would have recorded for services provided to RemainCo under the Transition Services Agreement.
+Pricing under this agreement will reflect SpinCo's costs plus a profit.
+The general and administrative adjustment of \$[I] million reflects the incremental costs that SpinCo would have recorded for the services RemainCo will provide to SpinCo.
 The parties will enter into the Transition Services Agreement, which is in agreed form, prior to the Separation. - (G) Reflects the adjustment to provision for income taxes of \$1.5 million and \$0.2 million for the six months ended June 30, 2022 and year ended December 31, 2021, respectively.
 The adjustment was determined by applying the respective statutory tax rates to pre-tax pro forma adjustments and reflecting the impact of the valuation allowance recorded against deferred taxes, on a jurisdictional level.
 SpinCo's post-separation income taxes will be impacted by many factors, including the profitability in local jurisdictions and the legal entity structure subsequent to Separation, and may be materially different from the pro forma results. - (H) The number of SpinCo common shares used to compute basic earnings per share for the six months ended June 30, 2022 and year ended December 31, 2021 is based on the number of SpinCo common shares assumed to be outstanding on those dates, assuming the anticipated distribution ratio of one share of SpinCo common share for every two RemainCo common shares outstanding, plus incremental shares of 1,031,503 and 610,253 for the six months ended June 30, 2022 and year ended December 31, 2021, respectively, for SpinCo RSUs and PSUs that will be fully vested upon the Effective Time as stated in the Distribution Agreement and assumed to be issued by SpinCo on the Distribution date. - (I) The number of shares used to compute diluted loss per shares is the same as the basic SpinCo common shares as described in Note (H) above, due to a net loss reported in the unaudited pro forma combined statements of operations for the six months ended June 30, 2022 and year ended December 31, 2021.
-SpinCo has not considered the effect of outstanding options and warrants expected to be issued by SpinCo as replacement awards to RemainCo employees transferring to SpinCo, since their inclusion would be anti-dilutive.

-SpinCo's anti-dilutive pro forma options and warrants are as follows based on the anticipated Distribution Ratio, using an assumed RemainCo value equal to the Merger Consideration pursuant to the Merger Agreement and an assumed SpinCo value of the cash contribution per share from RemainCo to SpinCo for the SpinCo funding amount pursuant to the Distribution Agreement and subject to adjustments agreed to between RemainCo and Pfizer (in thousands):
+SpinCo has not considered the effect of outstanding options and warrants expected to be issued by SpinCo as replacement awards to RemainCo employees transferring to SpinCo, since their inclusion would be anti-dilutive. - SpinCo's anti-dilutive pro forma options and warrants are as follows based on the anticipated Distribution Ratio, using an assumed RemainCo value equal to the Merger Consideration pursuant to the Merger Agreement and an assumed SpinCo value of the cash contribution per share from RemainCo to SpinCo for the SpinCo funding amount pursuant to the Distribution Agreement and subject to adjustments agreed to between RemainCo and Pfizer (in thousands):